ben-ryder/athena/README.md

 # Athena
-A place for encrypted notes, lists and reminders.
+A local-first app for notes, tasks and reminders.

+- Core Features:
+  - Create notes, tasks lists and reminders.
+  - Create note templates to easily reuse common note structures.
+  - Organise your content with folders and tags.
+  - Markdown based notes.
+  - Use vaults to organise your data where each vault is its own collection of notes, tasks, folders etc.
+- Online Features:
+  - **Cloud Storage** - Sync your data to the cloud so you have access from anywhere.
+  - **Cross Device Sync** - Sync your data across unlimited devices.
+The app will automatically fix conflicts if multiple devices edit the same file simultaneously too!
+  - **Offline Support** - Make changes offline and they will be synced when your back online.
+  - **Client Side Encryption** - All your data is encrypted client side meaning only you will ever have access to your data.

 ## About
 **This project is very early in development and is not complete, stable or in an MVP release state yet.**
 As I planned to open source this at MVP release anyway I thought I may as well just do it now.

-For initial minimum viable product (MVP) release, Athena will be a basic notes app with client side encryption.
-Users will be able to create accounts and view/edit/manage notes.
-This will consist of a Node server backend to manage content and a React frontend for users to interact with.

-I have many possible directions and extra features I want to explore after initial release including:
-- Adding some form of lists and reminder functionality.
-- Creating a React Native mobile client.
-- Creating an Electron based desktop client.
-- and more...
+More documentation including usage instructions, development setup etc will come closer to the `v1.0` release.

 ## Project Structure
 This is a monorepo containing all projects related to Athena:
-- `athena-server` - The backend Node server and API responsible for managing and storing content.
+- `athena-server` - The backend server and API responsible for user management, data storage & data sync.
-- `athena-web` - A React web application for users.
+- `athena-web` - The web application for using Athena in a browser.
+- `athena-mobile` - The mobile application for using Athena on Android (PLANNED FOR AFTER `v1.0` RELEASE).
-- `athena-js-lib` - A general JavaScript SDK library containing an API client and encryption library.
+- `athena-js-lib` - A library of generic functionality shared across other projects.
-- `athena-testing` - Contains hardcoded test data which can be used across packages for testing
+- `athena-testing` - Contains hardcoded test data which can be used across projects for testing

 ## Contributions
-This project is currently open source, not open contribution.
+This project is open source, not open contribution.
-While I welcome bug reports and similar I'm not interested in external code contributions or feature requests right now.
+This is a personal project currently so while your more than welcome to try it out and even raise bug reports and similar I'm not interested in external code contributions or feature requests right now.

 ## License
 All projects that are part of Athena are released under the [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) license.